chmccarthy/ATOLRootStudy/README.md

 [![DOI](https://zenodo.org/badge/433194180.svg)](https://zenodo.org/badge/latestdoi/433194180)

 This repository contains datasets, scripts and supplementary material from:
 Charley GP McCarthy, Peter O Mulhair, Karen Siu-Ting, Christopher J Creevey and Mary J O’Connell.
-AToL Root Study (title to be finalized).
-Mol.
-Biol.
-Evol., revision submitted.
+AToL root manuscript (title to be finalized).

-Please note: as of writing (May 17, 2022) this repository is not 100% completed.

 # 1_Datasets
 This folder contains data and results files associated with the primary datasets analyzed in this study arranged into subfolders: the dataset from Chang et al. (2015), two datasets (Datasets 10 and 20) from Whelan et al. (2015), the full dataset from Simion et al. (2017) and the "Metazoa_Choano_RCFV_strict" dataset from Whelan et al. (2017).
 Each subfolder (**1_Chang2015** &c.) has an identical layout described below.